koteus/neutronV-syntax/README.md

-# Neutron Syntax Theme for Atom
+# "Neutron V" Syntax Theme for Atom (a violet modification of "Neutron")

 Complementing syntax theme for the [Neutron UI](http://atom.io/packages/neutron-ui) package.